nicnosis/iu-courses/j360/docs/project3.md

 ## Submission
 After you are done writing code, you can upload the entire folder to your site.
 The best way is to drag and drop the entire folder.

-Submit the link to your assignment on Canvas.
+Submit the link to your project on Canvas.